dougbutner/web-4/README.md

 ## What is Web 4?

-Web 4 is a set of ideas and practices that allow any system, political, technical, social, o economic.
+Web 4 is a set of ideas and practices that allow provable democracy in any system; technical, social, or economic.
+Web 4 is built on top of Web 3, while

 Before we define web 4 fully, we must look briefly at the concepts of web 1, web 2, and web 3.